Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 ## What Are ATP CLI and BusyBox Exactly?
 [Theory]

-The Ralink IC runs a Linux kernel (`2.6.21.5`) to control the bare metal, support parallel processes, etc. One of the tools that run on top of that kernel is the ATP CLI; it provides the first layer of authentication into the system, but other than that it is extremely limited:
+The Ralink IC runs a Linux kernel (`2.6.21.5`) to run parallel processes, interpret the filesystem, etc. One of the tools that run on top of that kernel is the ATP CLI; it provides the first layer of authentication into the system, but other than that it's extremely limited:

 ```
 ATP>help